jestarray/handmadehero-rust/README.md

 ## For future gamedev reference:

-e18: 1:13:00 debunks why you shouldn't add previous frame time to compensate for missed frame
+e18: 1:13:00 debunks why you shouldn't add previous frame time to compensate for missed frame ep38 1:29:00 linear alpha blend, one of the most important math equations in game
 ## todo:

 * follow rust naming conventions